 6. Bokor Hill Station

-Bokor Hill is one of best of the tourist attractions in Cambodia.
-It was built by the French in the 1920s to use as a retreat from the heat of Phnom Penh.
+Bokor Hill was built by the French in the 1920s to use as a retreat from the heat of Phnom Penh.
 The place as abandoned two times, first in the 1940s when the Japanese invaded Cambodia and second when the Khmer Rouge engulfed the country in1970s.

 Bokor Hill Station and its abandoned buildings are now famous for eerie, ghost feeling vibe.
 The road to Bokor is officially closed due to ongoing reconstruction in October 2008.
 Although independent access seems to be impossible, the local agents arrange some hiking tours.